Before Message Time Plus

 This is a list of commonly used words in Spanish ranked in order of frequency.

 How do you teach high frequency words?

-A good rule of thumb is to teach approximately 3-5 new words each week.
-You can select these words from the students’ writing (what high frequency words are they using and misspelling most often?) or from common high frequency word lists such as the Dolch List or the Fry list.
+A good rule of thumb is to teach approximately three to five new words each week.
+You can select these words from the children’s writing (what high frequency words are they using and misspelling most often?) or from common high frequency word lists such as the Dolch List or the Fry List.